matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 This means,

 - `GET /_matrix/client/v1/futures` getting running futures
-- `POST /_matrix/client/v1/update_future` to canceling, refreshing and sending futures
+- `POST /_matrix/client/v1/update_future` to canceling, restarting and sending futures

 uses the exact same endpoints.
 Also the behaviour of the homeserver on when to invalidate the futures is identical except, that